finos/open-source-readiness/docs/bok/Artifacts/DLP-Software.md

 - **Network**: _data in motion_ DLP solutions usually involve Firewalls set up at egress points at the perimeter of the network (see below).

-- **Bespoke**: some DLP tools focus specifically on  a single piece of software.
-Here, we look at tools that intercept the source control contribution process in order to add DLP capabilities (see below).
+- **Source Control DLP**: some DLP tools focus specifically on open source contribution DLP (see below).

-This article focuses on Network DLP, since this often interferes with open source consumption and contribution.
+This article focuses on Network DLP and Source Control DLP, since this often interferes with open source consumption and contribution.

 ## Firewalls for Network DLP